 - Non-infectious uveitis;

-ContraindicationsUsing eye drops Visomitin is contraindicated in case of individual intolerance or hypersensitivity to the active ingredient and auxiliary ingredients.
-Also, the drug cannot be used by children under 18 years.
+Visomitin ContraindicationsUsing Visomitin eye drops is contraindicated in case of individual intolerance or hypersensitivity to the active ingredient and auxiliary ingredients.
+Also, the drug cannot be used by children under 18 years old.

-Side effectsAs a side effects after application local reactions in the eye in the form of a burning sensation, cramps, redness of the conjunctiva can develop.
-Rare side effects: systemic allergic reactions such as skin rashes, itching, urticaria (a characteristic rash and swelling, which in appearance resemble the sting).
-Cases of severe allergic reactions in the form of angioedema, or anaphylactic shock (a progressive decrease in systemic blood pressure and organ failure) were not observed.
+What are the Side Effects of Visomitin?Local adverse reactions in the eye can develop in the form of a burning sensation, cramps, redness of the conjunctiva, etc. Rare side effects: systemic allergic reactions such as skin rashes, itching, urticaria (a characteristic rash and swelling which in appearance resemble the sting).
+Cases of severe allergic reactions in the form of angioedema, or anaphylactic shock have not been reported.
+Note: The product shall be kept in the fridge.

 - Krementsova et al (2012) Reproducible effects of the mitochondria-targeted plastoquinone derivative SkQ1 on Drosophila melanogaster lifespan under different experimental scenarios https://www.ncbi.nlm.nih.gov/pubmed/23073710